Poutchouli/SCRAMBLER_API/README.md

 -docker compose up -d

-open the frontend.html or the ugly view at http://localhost:18062/ with most browsers
+open the frontend.html or the ugly view at http://localhost:18062/ with most browsers.

-API doc at http://localhost:18062/docs if you fancy adding to other tools
+API doc at http://localhost:18062/docs if you fancy adding it to other tools or workflows.

 # Scrambler API